-What do you do when you want to buy a home right now but you can’t get financing?
-One option could be rent-to-own homes, also known as lease options.
+What if you want to buy a home right now but you can’t get financing?
+One option could be a rent-to-own home, also known as a ‘lease option.’

-- Lease options allow you to set a purchase price and move in now while completing the process and closing in the future
+- Lease options allow you to set a purchase price and move in now while completing the home buying process in the future

 - Rent-to-own homes involve both a lease (rental agreement) and a purchase contract